Agog-io/Simple-Product-Sync/README.md

 [logging_window.py](https://github.com/Agog-io/Simple-Product-Sync/blob/main/logging_window.py "logging_window.py") is the implementation of the logging window.

 Currently this works only on windows but [logging_window.py](https://github.com/Agog-io/Simple-Product-Sync/blob/main/logging_window.py "logging_window.py") and all the functions related to the loging window can be easily changed to run on different platforms.

+## Integrations

+Currently I have created a Prestashop integration that adds and syncs products from the resulting database.
+To install it take the product_geniko_import folder and intall it like any other prestashop plugin